Friday, March 25, 1977

 Saturday, April 16, 1977

-This morning after Nick and I got back from our daily jog, I went into my room to get changed.
-There was a plastic bag.
+This morning, after Nick and I got back from our daily jog, I went into my room to get changed.
+There was a plastic bag by my bed.
 I picked it up to see what was in it.
-Nick’s mom bakes her bread and when it gets hard she throws it out and bakes some more.
-But instead of throwing out the bread, I guess she thought she would put it in my room.
+Nick’s mom bakes her own bread.
+When it gets hard, she throws it out and bakes some more.
+But instead of throwing it out, she had put it in my room.
 I just don’t understand her!

 Sunday, April 17, 1977

-That night I had a hard time falling asleep.
-I thought about when I was little and Grandma had told me about the Mormon Church.
+That night, I had a hard time falling asleep.
+I thought about when I was little, and Grandma had told me about the Mormon Church.
 I had always felt it was true.
-I reasoned with myself, that there are so many churches.
+I reasoned with myself that there are so many churches.
 What were the chances I happened to be born into just the right one?
-Surely God didn’t care which church I went to.
+Surely God didn’t care which church I belonged to.

 Monday, April 18, 1977

-After school, Nick and I went over to his cousin’s house to borrow a dress for the talent show.
-When we got back Nick shaved his legs for the performance.
-When all 14 boys had done their dance it was time for the judges to pick out five boys who are to be in the final show to be held tomorrow.
-The judges were teachers who work at the school.
+The judges were teachers who worked at the school.
 The judges called out four names.
-There was still one more name to be picked out.
-I was hoping that Nick would be the name they called out because I knew how much this contest meant to him.
+There was still one more name to be picked.
+I was hoping they would call out Nick’s name because I knew how much this contest meant to him.
 One of the judges asked, “Can you guess who the fifth winner is?”
-All Nick’s friends yelled, “Miss Nickie!”
-The teacher called out, “Yes, it’s Miss Nickie!”
+All Nick’s friends yelled out, “Miss Nickie!”
+The teacher then said, “Yes, Miss Nickie!”
 Nick’s friends all cheered.

-After the contest, we stopped by Sander’s place because I wanted to take a picture of him so I could send it to Mom and Elisabeth, but to my disappointment, he was not home.
+After the contest, we stopped by Sander’s place because I wanted to take a picture of him to send to Mom and Elisabeth, but to my disappointment, he was not home.

 Tuesday, April 19, 1977

-After school, Nick and I went over to his cousin’s house to borrow a long evening dress.
-When we got back Nick practiced the song he was going to be singing in the talent show.
-He practiced singing it in a high voice, it was funny.
+After school, Nick and I went over to his cousin’s house so that he could borrow a long evening dress.
+When we got back, Nick practiced the song he would be singing in the talent show.
+He practiced singing it in a high voice; it was funny.

 Wednesday, April 20, 1977